aryika78/Text-Analyzer/README.md

 ---

-## Status
+## 🏁 Status

-* Mentor checklist items completed
+✔ All mentor checklist items completed
-* CLI UX polished
+✔ CLI UX polished
-* Tests stable
+✔ Tests stable
-* Repository ready for GitHub
+✔ GitHub-ready

 ---

-## Author
+## 🙌 Author

-*Aryika Patni*
+**Aryika Patni**
 Final Year | NLP & ML Intern
-Focused on building clean, explainable, production‑style systems.
+Focused on building clean, explainable, production-style systems

+⭐ If you like this project, don’t forget to star the repo!